Today, I'm blogging with my five favorite pins for the month of October!

 I've added quite a few new boards to Pinterest recently; check out some of my other pins here.

 What are your five favorite pins of the month?
-Feel free to comment below, and make sure to check out the favorite pins of other bloggers below!
-Have a wonderful October!
+Feel free to comment below, and have a wonderful October!